 - Four years of age – in the form of a diphtheria, tetanus, whooping cough and polio vaccine

-- In Year 10 at secondary school – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine.
+- Adolescents in secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine.
+The dose can also be given by the doctor or at a council community immunisation session.

 The immunisations you may need are decided by your health, age, lifestyle and occupation.
 Together, these factors are referred to as HALO.